NiordOrg/niord/niord-josm-seachart/README.md

 # niord-josm-seachart

-The niord-josm-seachart library is merely a copy of the Niord JSOM seachart plugin
+The niord-josm-seachart library is merely a copy of the JSOM seachart plugin
 <a href="https://github.com/openstreetmap/josm-plugins">https://github.com/openstreetmap/josm-plugins</a>.

 In Niord, the library is used for creating those pesky AtoN icons...